Rohrschacht/wekan-colorful/README.md

 ## Fork of [wekan/wekan](https://github.com/wekan/wekan)

+**I will make an effort to test that the project is building and running successfully in docker before merging and commiting to the stable branch.
+I will also make the stable branch the default branch of this fork.
+This way, whenever cloning or downloading from github, one will obtain a working version of the colorful wekan fork :]**

 This fork of the original [wekan](https://github.com/wekan/wekan) was created to implement a version of the awesome software that sets the background color of the entire board, rather than just the top bar, when setting the color of the board.

 The changes include:
-* make list and swimlane change background color in function setBoardColor in boardColors.styl
+* make list, swimlane and board-canvas change background color in function setBoardColor in boardColors.styl
 * make list-header change background and border color in function setBoardColor in boardColors.styl
 * make the list-header-name white for readability purposes
 * make open-list-composer and open-minicard-composer white for readability purposes
+* make controls under new card white for readability
 * change docker-compose.yml to build from current directory, rather than using an image

 [![Contributors](https://img.shields.io/github/contributors/wekan/wekan.svg "Contributors")](https://github.com/wekan/wekan/graphs/contributors)